wongkarenhy/Human_diversity_reference_pipeline/README.md

 10. NUCMER_DIR
 11. POPULATION
 12. SRC (This can either be 10X or PB)
+13. PROJECT * (samples might have come from different projects)

 **Supernova pseudohaplotype unzipped FASTA files** <br>
 File naming format: $SAMPLE_pseudohap2.1.fasta AND $SAMPLE_pseudohap2.2.fasta